near/threshold-signatures/README.md

 The following functionalities are provided:
 1) **Distributed Key Generation (DKG)**: Same as in ECDSA.
 2) **Key Resharing**: Same as in ECDSA.
-3) **Signing (online)**: Threshold EdDSA is generally more efficient than threshold ECDSA due to the mathematical formula behind the signature computation.Our Ed25519 implementation does not necessitate an offline phase of computation.
+3) **Signing (online)**: Threshold EdDSA is generally more efficient than threshold ECDSA due to the mathematical formula behind the signature computation.
+Our Ed25519 implementation does not necessitate an offline phase of computation.

 ### General Notifications